ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 }
 ```

-After directory created, we can create static pod with busybox container inside
+After the directory is created, we can create a static pod with busybox container inside
 ```bash
 cat <<EOF> /etc/kubernetes/manifests/static-pod.yml
 apiVersion: v1